The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 Luggage on Amsterdam-Berlin ICE

 Unlike flying there are no extra charges for bringing luggage with you on your ICE journey.
-The train has overhead luggage racks above the seats and also some extra racks at the end of the carriages.
+The train has overhead luggage racks above the seats and also some extra racks at the middle and end of the carriages.
 You should only bring on-board what you are able to carry.

 Bicycles on the Amsterdam-Berlin ICE